-Last week I attended the CAMX (composites and advanced materials expo) show in Orlando Florida as a way to stay abreast of new materials that we might use as part of our mold shop processes, and other than great composite products, I found a surprising amount of precast concrete applications for the composite world.
-I’ll run down the main concrete applications I found.
+Last week, I attended the CAMX (Composites and Advanced Materials eXpo) show in Orlando, Florida as a way to stay abreast of new materials that we might use as part of our mold shop processes, and other than great composite products, I found a surprising amount of precast concrete applications for the composite world.
+I’ll run down the main concrete applications I found worthy of consideration.

 Halls River Bridge Precast and Composite reinforcement project

-The Florida Dept Of Transport has funded the replacement of a bridge using fiberglass reinforcement instead of the traditional steel rebar reinforcement.
-They are doing this in conjunction with the University of Miami (who made a footbridge with composites), and the inventor of HCB (Hybrid Composite Beams)
+The Florida Department Of Transportation has funded the replacement of a bridge using fiberglass reinforcement instead of the traditional steel rebar reinforcement.
+They are doing this in conjunction with the University of Miami (who made a footbridge with composites), and the inventor of HCB (Hybrid Composite Beams).

 Using composite technology for concrete repair

 Using composite technology for concrete repair is not new.
 However, what is new is the sheer amount of new products that are filling the demand for concrete repair.
 The concrete repair business appears to be a large growing market.

 I did not see anything groundbreaking in the concrete repair sector, but I did see that there were more companies offering products like repair staples, carbon fiber concrete patches, and concrete repair kits.